 The Need for Ice Sheet Data from Satellites

 There is a global interest in understanding the dynamics of ice sheets and their response to climate changes.
-This need has emerged from a need to understand the consequences of present and future changes of ice sheet mass in order to predict their contribution to the global and regional sea level change (when the ice sheets melts, sea level will drop in vicinity of the ice sheets).
-One of the uncertainties in predicting future sea level is that the ice sheet flow models have not yet been developed at a sufficient level of detail to take the effects of fast flowing ice streams into account.
-Furthermore, the physical processes at the base of an ice sheet and the relation to basal hydrology has not yet been fully addressed and implemented into models.
-The issue of basal conditions and their relation to fast flowing ice streams is a critical point in understanding the ice sheet response to global warming.
+This need has emerged from a need to understand the consequences of present and future changes in ice sheet mass in order to predict their contribution to the global and regional sea level change (when the ice sheets melt, sea level will drop in the vicinity of the ice sheets).
+One of the uncertainties in predicting future sea level is that the ice sheet flow models have not yet been developed at a sufficient level of detail to take the effects of fast-flowing ice streams into account.
+Furthermore, the physical processes at the base of an ice sheet and their relation to basal hydrology have not yet been fully addressed and implemented into models.
+The issue of basal conditions and their relation to fast-flowing ice streams is a critical point in understanding the ice sheet response to global warming.

 Numerical models of the ice sheet are inherently complex.
 Model simulations require large computer resources and the capacity of the computing systems implies constraints on the possible space and time resolution.
 This leads to the following situation:

 - Large-scale ice sheet models are presently running on a lower resolution than available satellite data, e.g. surface elevation and velocity.
-Thus they are not using the full capacity of satellite based data in validations.
-These models generally need long time series to understand the effect of large scale changes in climate and precipitation.
+Thus they are not using the full capacity of satellite-based data in validation.
+These models generally need long time series to understand the effect of large-scale changes in climate and precipitation.

-The ice sheet modeling community is generally a diverse and scattered community working with various models of different complexity, different datasets, different resolutions, with focus on different goals.
-Ice flow modelers have been working independently with individually developed models, but in recent years, community ice flow models are being developed, and research groups are forming around these models.
-A number of these models are being coupled to climate models, mostly off-line, but progress is made in fully coupled climate and ice sheet model systems.
-The purpose of these coupled modeling efforts has mainly been to investigate the evolution of the ice sheets in the past or into the future, in particular to understand the contribution to the global sea level, and secondary to include feedbacks from ice sheets in coupled climate models.
+The ice sheet modelling community is generally a diverse and scattered community working with various models of different complexity, different datasets, and resolutions, with a focus on different goals.
+Ice flow modellers have been working independently with individually developed models, but in recent years, community ice flow models are being developed, and research groups are forming around these models.
+A number of these models are being coupled to climate models, mostly offline, but progress is made in fully coupled climate and ice sheet model systems.
+The purpose of these coupled modelling efforts has mainly been to investigate the evolution of the ice sheets in the past or into the future, in particular, to understand the contribution to the global sea level, and secondary to include feedback from ice sheets in coupled climate models.

-The international research community is relatively un-organized in regards of a formalized program of long term monitoring of the Greenland Ice Sheet (GrIS) changes.
-In spite of the immediate interest in GrIS mass changes, the reporting of such changes are mainly found in scientific publications, but a few systematic monitoring programs are formalized.
+The international research community is relatively unorganised in regard to a formalized program of long-term monitoring of the Greenland Ice Sheet (GrIS) changes.
+In spite of the immediate interest in GrIS mass changes, the reporting of such changes is mainly found in scientific publications, but a few systematic monitoring programs are formalized.

 Users of the Ice Sheets Data